PeriGK/catslog/README.md

 ## I have python 1.3, will it work?
 Unfortunately no. I have developed it and tested it, only with python3.
 But if you have done it, please check the next section.
 I am more than happy to hear from you.

 ## I have forked your repository and extended it a bit.
-Do you want to take a look?
+Would you like to take a look?
-Thats great,feel free to raise a pull request and I will have a look asap.
+Thats great, thank you in advance for your efforts.
+Feel free to raise a pull request and I will have a look asap.

 ## How to build from source
 Pretty simple.